stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 with considerable difficulty.
 When I reached the summit I found a roughly level elliptical plateau about 300 by 50 feet in dimensions; uniformly covered with rank grass and dense underbrush, and utterly incompatible with the constant presence of a pacing sentinel.
-This condition gave me a real shock, for it shewed beyond question that the"Old Indian", vivid though he seemed, could not be other than a collective hallucination.
+This condition gave me a real shock, for it shewed beyond question that the "Old Indian", vivid though he seemed, could not be other than a collective hallucination.

 I looked about with considerable perplexity and alarm, glancing wistfully back